Grand Rapids

 Citywide Water Efficiency and Goals

 The energy and water utilities do not currently offer joint energy and water efficiency programs.
-However, Consumers Energy does offer a number of rebates to residential customers that include water efficiency measures, such as clothes washers.
-Consumers Energy also offered dedicated focus to the water and waste sector through its Industrial Energy Program.
+However, Consumers Energy does offer a number of rebates to residential customers that include water efficiency measures.

 The water and wastewater utilities of Grand Rapids are operating under an ESCO to achieve greater efficiencies.
 The water utility also participates in Consumers Energy’s demand response program.
 The wastewater utility utilizes energy programs and rebates by the utility.
 Both the water and wastewater utilities also participate in the Consumers Energy Business Energy Efficiency Program (CEBEEP), which offers dedicated focus to the Municipal Water and Wastewater sector through the Industrial Energy Program (IEP).
 The wastewater utility utilizes energy programs and rebates by the utility.
 At this time, the City of Grand Rapids has not established a water savings target or goal.